Anatoly Lebed

-Anatoly Vyacheslavovich Lebed (Анатолий Вячеславович Лебедь; 10 May 1963 – 27 April 2012), was a Hero of the Russian Federation, Guards lieutenant colonel in Special Airborne Forces, and an officer of the 45th Guards Spetsnaz Regiment.
+Anatoly Vyacheslavovich Lebed (Анатолий Вячеславович Лебедь; 10 May 1963 – 27 April 2012) was a Russian Airborne Forces officer.
+He was a recipient of the Hero of the Russian Federation and was a lieutenant colonel in the Airborne Forces, and commanded the 45th Guards Spetsnaz Regiment, the special operations unit of the Airborne Forces.

 Biography

 Soviet military service

 Lebed was born in the city of Valga, Estonia.
 He joined the Soviet Army in 1981 starting his military service in Airborne Troops.
 He first trained in the 44th Airborne Division in Gaižiūnai in the Lithuanian SSR and later served in the 57th Independent Air Assault Brigade in Taldykorgan in the Kazakh SSR.

 Opting for a career change, he entered the Lomonosov Military Aviation Technical School graduating as a flight engineer in 1986.
 He served on combat operations in Afghanistan in 1986–87 as an aircrew member in a helicopter regiment.
-During this time he served as a flight engineer in a crew of one of the only four men awarded both Hero of Russia and Hero of the Soviet Union titles, then-captain Nikolai Maidanov, often engaging in the ground action himself.
+During this time he served as a flight engineer in a crew of one of the only four men awarded both Hero of Russia and Hero of the Soviet Union titles, then-captain Nikolai Maydanov, often engaging in the ground action himself.

 After his return from Afghanistan, he served successively in the Group of Soviet Forces in Germany, in the Trans-Baikal and Siberian military districts in the 329th Transport & Combat Helicopter Regiment and in the 337th Independent Helicopter Regiment.

 His service had earned him the Order "For Service to the Homeland in the Armed Forces" 3rd class and three Orders of the Red Star.